fenste/voice-bridge/README.md

 A real-time audio bridge between TeamSpeak 3 and Discord voice channels using Rust.

-**Status:** Stable and production-ready.
-Migrated to modern Poise framework with automated builds for multiple platforms.
+**Status:** Migrated to modern Poise framework with automated builds for multiple platforms.

 ## About This Fork